Like this? Share it with others!

 THE BAHAMAS TRAVEL GUIDE

-Hello, my name is Gwen, and here is my Bahamas travel guide for over 40 solo travel, including budget, safety/female and eco-travel tips, photographs and interesting posts for your Bahamas travel planning.
+Hello, my name is Gwen, and here is my Bahamas travel guide for solo travel over 40, including budget, safety/female and eco-travel tips, photographs and interesting posts for your Bahamas travel planning.

 WELCOME TO THE BAHAMAS!